 Memphis Music Hall of Fame

 Die-hard music fans should carve out time on their trip to visit the Memphis Music Hall of Fame.
-Located in the heart of the city centre, the museum pays homage to music legends connected to the local music scene.
+Located in the heart of the city center, the museum pays homage to music legends connected to the local music scene.
 Inductees include Aretha Franklin, Roy Orbison, Johnny Cash, Elvis Presley, and B.B.
 King.

 Stax Museum of American Soul Music